statiqdev/Statiq.Framework/CONTRIBUTING.md

 ### Making Changes

 [Fork](http://help.github.com/forking/) the Statiq repository on GitHub.
-The Statiq repository uses a single `master` branch and you can submit PRs against that.
+The Statiq repository uses a single `main` branch and you can submit PRs against that.

 ### Handling Updates from Upstream/Master